techboyankit/React_Native_Assignment/README.md

   1. I have imported react-native-datepicker attribute to calculate age from Date of Birth input type.

-  2. react-navigators have also been imported to navigate and pass paramers between screens.
+  2. react-navigators have also been imported to navigate and pass parameters between screens.

   3. getParams function has been used for parsing paramters.